Munich: A Reflection on the Future Based on the Experiences of the Past

 According to The Guardian, “The big stories Britain creates from its history require heroes, but they also require cowards, failures, and villains.
 How else could we be sure that our heroes were truly heroic if we didn’t have comparable figures who fell short?
-This has been the fate of prewar prime minister Neville Chamberlain, remembered for his policy of trying to appease and contain Hitler.
+This was the fate of prewar prime minister Neville Chamberlain, who is remembered for his policy of trying to appease and contain Hitler.
 Munich: The Edge of War is a bold attempt to change the story.
 Munich is an ambitious film, aiming not only to thrill but to shift British — and possibly German — views of their national story.
 “It has a slight polemical intent,” says Harris, “because I’m arguing against a tidal wave of 80 years of the other view.”

-“Chamberlain,” says Harris, “was a very convenient scapegoat both for the Conservative party and for the Labour party, who had opposed all the measures of rearmament that he had reintroduced.
+“Chamberlain,” says Harris, “was a very convenient scapegoat both for the Conservative party and the Labour party, who had opposed all the measures of rearmament that he had reintroduced.
 He died six months after leaving office in 1940.”